 For a thirty year period, between 1830 and 1860, the Thames was busy with paddle-wheeled steamboats of various sizes, zig-zagging between the many piers on either side of the river, smoke belching from their tall, jagged-edged funnels.
 Rings around their funnels indicated their destination.
 On weekdays they were used by business commuters and for pleasure trips at weekends.
 It was estimated that two hundred steamers were working on the river by 1844.
 The weekly Steamboat Excursion Guide was being published in London by 1841.

 The earliest of the steamboats were built along the lines of sailboats but with the addition of a steam engine, a funnel, and paddle wheels.
 The hulls were of very similar design.
 Below deck, larger vessels were built with a fore-cabin forward and a saloon cabin aft of the engine room.
 Both were entered by means of a steep flight of stairs.
 Many steamboats were designed double-ended to allow them to swiftly zig-zag across the river from pier to pier.
+One of the leading companies building paddle-steamers was Yarrow’s on the east side of the Isle of Dogs.

 There were numerous piers along the river through London from which to catch a boat, especially prior to the construction of the Victoria Embankment.
 In 1837 there were steamboat services operating between Kew, Richmond, Chelsea, Westminster Bridge, Hungerford Market, London Bridge, Blackwall, Woolwich, and Gravesend.
 ‘Short-ferries’ operated to and from London and Greenwich and Woolwich.
 Prices on short journeys were very low due to cut-throat competition, with London Bridge to Westminster costing 1p (one penny) and London Bridge to Chelsea just 2p.
 During the early 1840s as many as seventeen scheduled steamer ‘long-ferry’ departures departed daily in each direction from London to Gravesend.
 In 1846 there was a steamer leaving London Bridge for Westminster by rival companies every four minutes for the fifteen-minute journey.